skorch-dev/skorch/docs/user/dataset.rst

     net.fit(X, y)

-Note that the keys in the dictionary ``X`` exactly match the argument names in the :func:`~torch.nn.Module.forward` method.
+Note that the keys in the dictionary ``X`` exactly match the argument names in the :meth:`~torch.nn.Module.forward` method.
 This way, you can easily work with several different types of input features.

 The :class:`.Dataset` from skorch makes the assumption that you always